A Program Funded Under Public Law 108-364

 The program is governed and advised by the Colorado Assistive Technology Coalition, comprised of assistive technology users and state leaders of organizations that provide assistive technology training, devices and services.

-The purpose of the program is to improve access to and acquisition of assistive technology devices and services for individuals in education, employment, community living, information technology, and telecommunications.
+The purpose of the progrma is to improve access to an acquisition of assistive technology devices and services for individuals in education, employment, community living, information technology and telecommunications.

 Establish an Advisory Council:

-to improve access to assistive technology in education, employment, community living, information technology, and telecommunications.
+To improve access in education, employment, community living, information technology and telecommunications.

 State Level Activities: